sav-che/TL-2/Authors/Münch, Ernst {std. Münch}.md

-> [!cite] BHL link: this entry starts at [page 652](https://www.biodiversitylibrary.org/item/104137#page/668/mode/1up) of TL-2 Vol. III.
+> [!cite] BHL link: this entry starts at [page 652](https://www.biodiversitylibrary.org/page/33355739) of TL-2 Vol. III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Münch, Ernst (1876-1946), German forest botanist and phytopathologist; Dr. phil.
-München 1909; at the München Forestry Institute 1904-1914; at the Berlin Biological Institute for Agriculture and Forestry 1914-1921; Professor of forestry botany at the Forestry College of Tharandt 1921-1933; at the Staatswirtschaftliche Fakultät Munchen 1933-1946. (*Münch*).
+München 1909; at the München Forestry Institute 1904-1914; at the Berlin Biological Institute for Agriculture and Forestry 1914-1921; Professor of forestry botany at the Forestry College of Tharandt 1921-1933; at the Staatswirtschaftliche Fakultät Munchen 1933-1946.
+**Abbreviated name**: *Münch*

 #### Herbarium and types